 - We have always had a small team and this will continue so that we can manage spreading of the virus.
 If any staff member shows any signs or symptoms of Covid-19, they will not come to work and be asked to go for a test.

 - As before lockdown, we will continue extra cleaning and washing of hands.
 We will also ask and assists clients to do the same.
 Throughout The Circle is hand sanitising stations and signs to assist you to keep safe.

 - We have conducted a Covid-19 specific risk assessment and shared will all staff.
 This is also available below.
 The risk assessment for Serendipities can be found here.
 Both will be reviewed weekly. https://serendipities.co.uk/covid-19-response-1

 - We will be asking all clients and carers at the start of any session if they have a high temperature, a new or continuous cough, and a loss or change to sense of smell or taste in the last 24 hours.
 If so, we will ask that individual leave our premises immediately.
 We will also have a thermometer to check temperatures if needed.

-- We understand that masks can be a barrier to some individuals who are hard of hearing or use facial queues to understand emotions or the situation better.
-All Uppertunity staff have their own reusable masks that they can wear.
-We are unable to wear them all day as this reduces oxygen levels.
+- Masks are now mandatory for Uppertunity staff and volunteers when working indoors with clients.
+We understand that masks can be a barrier to some individuals who are hard of hearing or use facial queues to understand emotions or the situation better.
+We ask that all individuals make us aware if they prefer no mask.
+This will be discussed.
 We have also looked into clear panel masks for individuals to lip read.
 We have been advised against this as carbon dioxide is not able to leave the mask safely and is instead inhaled.
-Masks like these have to be approved for safety.
-We therefore ask that when clients return, please let us know if you would like Uppertunity staff to wear a mask around you or not.

 - We understand that public transport can be stressful at the moment, and this may be the only option for some individuals.
 We are therefore offering one free reusable triple layer mask for our clients if they wish to have one.